dvvaliya369/codearena_fork/README.md

 </a>

 <p align="center">
-  Two LLMs build the same app, you vote on which one did best, and see a live leaderboard of the best OSS coding LLMs.
+  Watch LLMs battle to build the same app and see a live leaderboard of the best OSS coding LLMs.
 </p>

 ## Tech stack